 5. 🎁 Gift Wrap Decoration — Color the smaller elephant pages, cut them out, and attach them to wrapped presents as handmade gift tags.
 Personal, creative, and far more special than any shop-bought tag!

 Love these elephant coloring pages?
-Check out our [Lion Cub Coloring Pages], [Turtle Coloring Pages], [Butterfly Coloring Pages], and [Bee Coloring Pages] for even more free printable animal fun! 🐘
+Check out our Lion Cub Coloring Pages, Turtle Coloring Pages, Butterfly Coloring Pages, and Bee Coloring Pages for even more free printable animal fun! 🐘